Subverting our disposable culture with an act of permanence.

 Achieving competitive, multi-century life cycle with mass wall masonry.

-We are developing an alternative way to build and proving an idea: That traditional, structural masonry, applied in a pre-WWII, utilitarian manner, provides a practical remedy for a host of contemporary building challenges:
+At Hope for Architecture, we offer an alternative way to build.
+We are proving the idea that traditional, structural masonry, applied in a pre-WWII, utilitarian manner, provides a practical remedy for a host of contemporary building challenges:

 Sustainability.
 Rising energy costs.
 Housing affordability.